top of page

 How do I join Transplant Life Illinois?

-If you are a transplant athlete, living donor, donor family member or anyone else interested in our mission, we ask that you first sign-up online to “join our team” of organ and tissue donation advocates.
-This simply provides us with your contact information and allows you to “subscribe” to TLI emails and newsletters.
+If you are a transplant athlete, living donor, donor family member or anyone else interested in our mission, we ask that you first sign-up online to “join our team” of organ and tissue donation advocates for free.
+This simply provides us with your contact information and allows you to “subscribe” to TLI newsletters.
 You need only sign up once using one email address.

-To sign up go to www.goteamillinois.org and click on the “Get Involved” tab at top, then “Join the Team.”
-Registration is ongoing and open.
+To subscribe go to www.goteamillinois.org and click on “Join the Team.”
+You can join anytime.

 2

-How do I sign up to participate on Team Illinois as part of the Donate Life Transplant Games?
+How do I sign up to participate on Team Illinois at the Transplant Games?

-If you’re interested in attending the Games, you can access that information via the “Members Only” portal.
-First, you will need to sign the “letter of intent” and pay a minor fee to participate on Team Illinois, the official state team of the Donate Life Transplant Games.
+If you are interested in competing in the Games, go to the Register for the Transplant Games page.
+This page becomes available around 10 months before the Transplant Games.
+You will need to complete the Team Illinois Registration and pay the $30.00 registration fee to participate on Team Illinois, the official state team of the Transplant Games.
 This fee helps cover the costs of organizing and planning travel (if necessary), lodging, team events, uniforms, and trading pins for all participants.

 3